 Pears are my first choice as far as dried fruit is concerned, only narrowly beating out dried bananas.
 As much as I love commercially dried pears and their chewy texture, I find the preservatives used impacts my breathing if I eat too many.
 This has pushed me to dehydrating my own pears.

 Once peeled, or left with the skin on, I use an apple corer to remove the centre of the apple including the seeds.
 Cutting the pears up is best done with a mandolin on a thicker setting of around 3-4 mm.
 If you go too thin then the pears will dry onto the dehydrator and are almost impossible to remove without destroying them.
 You can certainly use a sharp knife to slice them but the consistency will vary and it will take a lot longer to prepare.
+Using a kitchen mandolin is the best way to go to get consistency.
 If you have any leftover pears due to lack of space on the dehydrator, place them with some lemon juice in the fridge in a sealed container until after your first batch has dried.

 Give dried pears a go – we’re sure you’ll love them as much as we do!